-Students will need to pass a qualifying examination to be admitted to candidacy in the CS PhD program within three years of program enrollment and will need to pass a comprehensive examination covering their areas of expertise within five years of program enrollment.
+Students will need to pass a qualifying examination process to be admitted to candidacy in the CS PhD program within three years of program enrollment and will need to pass a comprehensive examination covering their areas of expertise within five years of program enrollment.

 Students will complete a doctoral dissertation on a topic approved by the candidate’s advisory committee and defend the dissertation in a final oral examination.

 Students will have at least one journal paper submitted, accepted or published, as approved by the advisor.